What Happens When You Swallow Eye Drops?

 Prevention Tips

-• Always use eyedrops and decongestant sprays according to the package label; never drink these products.
+• Always use anti-redness eyedrops according to the package label; never drink these products.

-• Because these medications are often sold without child-resistant packaging, it is very important to keep these products far away from the reach of young children.
+• Because anti-redness eye drops are often sold without child-resistant packaging, it is very important to keep these products far away from the reach of young children.

 This Really Happened

 A 64-year-old man was found dead in his home; the cause of death was initially presumed to be falling down a flight of stairs.
-When his autopsy revealed a high level of tetrahydrozoline in his system, investigators interviewed his wife, who admitted that she had added eye drops to his food to poison him.
-The wife was convicted of voluntary manslaughter and tampering with a food or drug and is currently serving a 25-year prison sentence.
+When his autopsy revealed a high concentration of tetrahydrozoline in his system, investigators interviewed his wife, who admitted that she had been adding eye drops to his food to make him sick, similar to a scene in the movie, “Wedding Crashers.”
+The wife was convicted of voluntary manslaughter and tampering with a food or drug and is currently serving a 25-year prison sentence (from Lee, 2022).